reasonml/reasonml.github.io/src/pages/guide/editor-setup.md

 ## test that you have them installed correctly
 which ocamlmerlin refmt ocamlmerlin-reason
 ```
-**Note**: the global toolchain `reason-cli` currently doesn't work on Windows.
+**Note**: `reason-cli` currently doesn't work on Windows, but it's not a hard requirement for using Reason; you can still have great CLI build system messages through BuckleScript, whose npm package [`bs-platform`](https://www.npmjs.com/package/bs-platform) does work on Windows.

 **Note**: please verify that your installed OCaml version is `4.02.x` and that Merlin is `>=2.5.1`.
-The above installation does that automatically, but people sometimes install our toolchain through other ways (e.g. native workflow, with looser version constraints).
+The above installation does that automatically, but people sometimes install our toolchain through other ways (e.g. OPAM, with looser version constraints).

 ```sh
 ocamlc -version
 ocamlmerlin -version